tshepang/blog/content/Rust week of 2016-10-07.md

 tags = ['Rust']
 +++

 I am impressed by [the documentation of curl-rust].
-It\'s better than for all Rust crates I\'ve seen yet, if memory serves well.
-I am grateful for the painstaking work it must have been for whoever was responsible\... it\'s a massive API.
+It's better than for all Rust crates I've seen yet, if memory serves well.
+I am grateful for the painstaking work it must have been for whoever was responsible... it's a massive API.
 It could do with more examples though.

 In terms of contributions, I made [just one].